 Ever since I first saw the first cranberry fields twenty years ago, I wanted to watch how the bright red berries are harvested.
 From stories and photos, I knew that water mattered, and in some New England shots, cranberry farmers were shown shoving the cranberries together on flooded fields and finally loading them onto waiting trucks that took them should transport for further processing.
 Now, on my recent trip to Canada, I had the opportunity to visit the only cranberry farm in Ontario, and I did not have much to think about.
 I did not want to miss this chance to see the cranberry harvest in Canada.
 So I could finally satisfy my curiosity.
 We put Johnston's Cranberry Marsh in Bala in the Muskoka region on our itinerary.

 Johnston's Cranberry Marsh in Bala

-The Johnston's Cranberry Farm is located just outside the small town of Bala in the beautiful Muskoka region, which is ideal for growing cranberries.
-This requires acidic peat soil and proximity to water, which is abundant there.
-The lakes seldom disappeared from view as we drove through Muskoka, and if at all, then only when we were crossing a small land bridge between two of them.
-Sometimes it was so narrow that the water was even on both sides of the street.
-The area is also known for its silted lakes.
-There dense reeds grow on the edge of shallow pools.
-This reed grass rots on the lake floor and fills it up slowly from below.
-This process is repeated until the entire lake disappears under a vegetative blanket, and a peat bog is created - ideal soil on which cranberries feel comfortable.
+Johnston's Cranberry Farm is located just outside the small town of Bala in the beautiful Muskoka region, which is great for growing cranberries.
+This requires acid peat soil and proximity to water, which is abundant there.
+On our journey through Muskoka, the lakes rarely disappeared from our view, and then, at most, when we crossed a small land bridge between two of them.
+Sometimes it was so narrow that the water was even on both sides of the road.
+In addition, the area is known for its silted up lakes.
+There, dense reeds grow on the edge of shallow pools.
+This reed rots on the bottom of the lake and fills it up slowly from below.
+This process is repeated until the entire lake disappears under a vegetative blanket, creating a peat bog - the ideal soil for cranberries to feel good.

 Cultivation and use of cranberries